 Where many manufacturers struggle is justifying the cost of adding automation into their assembly line.
 It is important to recognize the value that these machines provide in the short and long term:

 - Turnover is high in manufacturing, but machines are reliable and consistent.
-Money spent on a machine can decrease the cost of labor, consider the return on investment (ROI).
+Money spent on a machine can decrease the cost of labor, considering the return on investment (ROI).

 - Automated machines are extremely efficient, and can do the work of multiple people.